 However, I decided to regain control and chose to overcome a set-back

 What I did was consider the actions I was able to take to overcome this minor setback.
 I asked myself, “how I can avoid this type of environment, and how I can grow from this?”

 When I did this I discovered something interesting, I did my job effectively.
 I used my skills to the best of my ability, I was not the bad seed. (this was also backed up with support from colleagues and former colleagues from the states)

 I began to focus on the things that I can do that were within my control.
 Doing this will help you feel less like you are out of control and allow you to feel as though you have the situation in hand.

 Robert Green: The Two Kinds of Failure says, “Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.
 In fact, it is a curse to have everything go right on your first attempt.”

-Using these five steps hopefuly will help lead you out of the rut you feel yourself in when an obstical has been thrusted in your path.
-My hope is to help you feel less regret and give you the strenght to keep moving foward.
+Using these five steps hopefully will help lead you out of the rut you feel yourself in when an obstacle has been thrust in your path.
+My hope is to help you feel less regret and give you the strength to keep moving forward.

 It is a bit of a hard knock life, but pull yourself back together, “Get it crackin’ ‘Back in Black’ until you have ’em ‘Thunderstruck”, Mike Shinoda.
 (About You 2018).
-This is how I have learned to overcome a setbacks, or hurdle.
+This is how I have learned to overcome setbacks or hurdles.

 Comment below on how you handle your setbacks, or which step works best for you!